 THC is most common in marijuana.
 It’s the psychoactive element of the plant and is the number one reason why cannabis was outlawed.
 However, hemp contains only small traces of THC.
 The hemp version of Cannabis sativa is often cultivated to produce an abundance of CBD instead.
 This is the component that has sparked the healing cannabis movement.

 To be legally sold in the United States, hemp products must contain less than 0.3% THC.
-With such low amounts of THC, it is safe to presume that hemp can’t get you high.
+With such low amounts of THC, it is unlikely that hemp can’t get you high.

 Where Does Hemp Come From?